What you will learn

 * This information is intended as a guideline only.
 Program and course details are subject to change with the approval of VCC's Board of Governors.

 Fees and other costs*

 0 - 2

 |Medical & Dental||0|

 Applicants do not apply to VCC directly.
-Interested BC secondary school students, teachers and counselors are directed to contact the Career Program Coordinator or Administrator for their school district.
+Interested BC high school students, teachers and counselors should contact the Career Program Coordinator or Administrator for their school district for information.

-See the ITA Youth Explore Program website for more details.
+See the ITA Youth Explore Trades website for more details.